 Consider All Likely Outcomes

 Assume you are an experienced biochemist and start a company to patent a novel drug.
-The three most likely outcomes could be failure to obtain a patent, obtaining a patent and selling the rights to a large pharmaceutical company or obtaining a patent and getting funds from investors to develop and sell the drug yourself.
+The three most likely outcomes could be failing to obtain a patent, obtaining a patent and selling the rights to a large pharmaceutical company, or obtaining a patent and getting funds from investors to develop and sell the drug yourself.
 Mark items off your list until you have it narrowed down to three or four.

 Choose a Dollar Amount

 Assign payoffs to each potential outcome.
-The inability to obtain any patent at all would be a disaster and you'd lose all $500,000 of your investment.
+The inability to obtain any patent at all would be a disaster, and you'd lose all $500,000 of your investment.
 If you patent it and a large corporation actually purchases the patent from you, you'd perhaps get around $5 million.
 Such estimates, of course, must be grounded in reality and based on past experiences of similar corporations.

 Assign probabilities to each outcome.
-Imagine you did your homework and are convinced that you will very likely get a patent.
-So the probability of not obtaining a patent is a meager 10 percent.
+Imagine you did your homework and are convinced that you will very likely get a patent, so the probability of not obtaining a patent is a meager 10 percent.
 From there, it is slightly more likely that you will sell the patent than having to develop and sell the drug yourself.
 So you would assign a 50 percent value to selling the patent and a 40 percent value to having to develop it yourself.
 Remember that the sum of probabilities should add up to 100 percent.

 Multiply each outcome by its assigned probability.
-Multiply -$500,000 by 10 percent -- or 0.1 -- which makes -$50,000.
+Multiply -$500,000 by 10 percent – or 0.1 – which makes -$50,000.
 Remember that this is a loss, hence a minus sign in front.
-Then multiply $5 million by 50 percent -- or 0.5 -- resulting in $2.5 million.
-Finally, multiply $1 million by 40 percent -- or 0.4 -- resulting in $400,000.
+Then multiply $5 million by 50 percent – or 0.5 – resulting in $2.5 million.
+Finally, multiply $1 million by 40 percent – or 0.4 – resulting in $400,000.